christianhelle/refitter/src/Refitter.SourceGenerators/README.md

 # Refitter Source Generator

-A Rosyln Source Generator that uses [Refitter](https://github.com/christianhelle/refitter) for generating a C# REST API Client using the [Refit](https://github.com/reactiveui/refit) library.
+A C# Source Generator that uses [Refitter](https://github.com/christianhelle/refitter) for generating a REST API Client using the [Refit](https://github.com/reactiveui/refit) library.
 Refitter can generate the Refit interface from OpenAPI specifications

 ## Installation